RundesBalli/adsbTelegramNotifier/README.md

 Create docker image

 `docker build -t adsbtelegramnotify .`

+a Docker compose file is provided as an example of running this as a stack in e.g. Portainer.
+The example file maps in the config file as well as the decoded ADS-B file location.

 ## Contribute
 If you want to contribute to the project, you are welcome to do the translations into your local language.
 But no matter what you want to contribute, just send a PR and I'll take a look at it.